 Enabling environments

-At national level, creating an enabling environment to fight malnutrition in all its forms, including better governance of food and related systems, political, economic and social stability, and an enabling policy environment, entails four key elements: 1.
-Political will and commitment to ensure inclusive nutrition-enhancing approaches, 2.
-Leadership for progress on nutrition at all levels, 3.
-Knowledge and evidence-based strategies, policies and programmes, and 4.
-Enhanced, strong and sustained capacities for effective action.
+At the national level, creating an enabling environment to fight malnutrition in all its forms, including better governance of food and related systems, political, economic and social stability, and an enabling policy environment, would require fulfilling four basic conditions: 1. political will and commitment to ensure inclusive nutrition-enhancing approaches, 2. leadership for progress on nutrition at all levels, 3. knowledge and evidence-based strategies, policies and programmes, and 4. enhanced, strong and sustained capacities for effective action.

 Better governance for nutrition